View Jake Barrett's Obituary on scrantontimes.com and share memories

 Private funeral services will be held today at the Harrison Funeral Home, 374 N. Main St., Archbald.
 A viewing will be held today from 4 to 8 p.m.
 Please note that due to the COVID-19 pandemic, social distancing directives are in place and attendees must wear a mask.
 In honor of Jake's life, he would want anyone paying respects to wear their favorite "Camo" or flannel shirt to his viewing.

-In lieu of flowers, memorial contributions may be sent to the family or through Venmo @JakeBarrett-Memorial.
+In lieu of flowers, memorial contributions may be sent to the family or through Ven